The Pursuit of a Wrongful Conviction

 State of Rhode Island v.
 Victor Colebut – State’s Objection to Defendant’s (Pro Se) Motion to Suppress

-RI Assistant Attorney General Chief of the Child Abuse Unit Shannon Signore and Special Assistant AG Burke complain to Judge Montalbano about Pro Se defendant’s 105 page motion handwritten from the cell he is illegally detained in at the Adult Correctional Institute, Intake Service Center in Cranston, RI
+RI Assistant Attorney General Chief of the Child Abuse Unit Shannon Signore and Special Assistant AG Burke complain to Judge Montalbano about Pro Se defendant’s 105 page motion that was handwritten from the cell he was illegally detained in at the Adult Correctional Institute, Intake Service Center in Cranston, RI – A Pro Se defendant is not to be held to the high standard of an Attorney

 Jan.
 24, 2025 RI Judge Joseph Montalbano Decision (below) to defendant’s Pro Se Supplemental Motion to Suppress Evidence and Statements Made to Police During a Rule 5(a) Initial Appearance Violation and “unnecessary delay” in Presentment before a Magistrate or Justice